 Damien Basile, Digital Media Director

-The patriarchy and toxic masculinity can lead to shame and silencing of bi men.
-Bi erasure happens and especially in this circumstance self bi erasure can happen too.
-Often it’s easier to blend in in straight and gay communities by just not being out and vocal about being bisexual.
+The patriarchy and toxic masculinity can lead to shame and the silencing of bi men.
+Bi erasure happens and especially in this circumstance self bi-erasure can happen too.
+Often it’s easier to blend in to straight and gay communities by just not being out and vocal about being bisexual.
 When you’re with a partner of one gender or another people assume you’re either straight or gay.
 Having to constantly come out as bisexual is exhausting and it’s just easier to blend in.
-There’s many reasons why there are fewer out bi men in Hollywood.
+There are many reasons why there are fewer out bi men in Hollywood.
 These are just some of them.

 Read more stories by just signing up